latchbio/latch/docs/source/basics/environment/docker_recipes.md

 ## Run Docker in Docker

 Latch provides a base image which includes Docker.
 Specify the `--base-image docker` argument to `latch init` to use the image.
 Latch provides a comprehensive example of running a containerized `bowtie2` aligner in a Latch workflow, which can be found by running `latch init --template docker ...`.

+Use [`--base-image docker` with `latch init`](../../subcommands.md##latch-init) to use a base workflow environment which includes Docker.
+An example of running a containerized `bowtie2` aligner in a Latch workflow can be found using `latch init --template docker my_bowtie2_example`.